EmilyV99/GodotAP/tracker_packs/HOW_TO.md

 - If that status is `Reachable`, there is an exception: Unless every location at the [MapSpot](#mapspots) is `Found` or `Reachable`, the `some_reachable_color` will be used in place of `Reachable`'s `map_color`.
 - `Found` is not considered highest-priority for the coloring order, despite it being highest-priority when determining a location's status.
 This generally means `Found` will be the lowest priority, thus only showing its' color when every location at the [MapSpot](#mapspots) is `Found`.

-PLANNED: Tooltip showing more info when hovering over the squares
+When hovering over a square, it will show the list of locations at that spot, and their respective statuses. `Found` locations / fully `Found` squares can be hidden via an option in Settings.

 ### GUI ItemConsole
 | Key            | Value                                       |